geograman/cocoon-screenshot-share/README.md

 ```
 Cocoon.Screenshot.share('Look at my Screenshot!');
 ```
-If you want use it in the webView of Canvas+ use:
+If you want to use it in the webView of Canvas+ use:
 ```
 Cocoon.App.forward("Cocoon.Screenshot.share('Look at my screenshot!')");
 ```